SiLab-Bonn/Embedded-System-Lab/docs/source/hardware-intro.rst

     Raspberry Pi 4B module

-The following is a block diagram of the BCM2711 chip, the specific SOC used in Raspberry Pi 4 modules.
-The main function blocks include a multi-core ARM CPU, a low power video processor called VideoCore (sometimes also referred to as graphics- or video-processing-unit, GPU or VPU), and a collection of peripherals including the GPIO interface (in the lower right corner) to be described in more detail in the following sections.
-All the block communicate and exchange data via an internal system bus (AMBA/AXI bus).
+The following is a block diagram of the BCM2711 chip; the specific SOC used in Raspberry Pi 4 modules.
+The main function blocks include a multi-core ARM CPU, a low power video processor called VideoCore (sometimes also referred to as graphics- or video-processing-unit, GPU or VPU), and a host of peripherals including the GPIO interface (in the lower right corner).
+All the blocks communicate and exchange data via an internal system bus (AMBA/AXI bus).

 .. figure:: images/BCM2711.png
     :width: 600